Australia’s travel stocks are in turmoil – are they a buy or too risky?

 Australia's travel stocks are down more than 50% since the February peak, can they survive the fallout?

-Just a year ago, many Australian tourism stocks were looking peachy.
+Just a year ago, Australian tourism stocks were looking pretty peachy as a whole.
 Tourism numbers had been steadily climbing, tourism spend was going up and airport stocks such as Sydney Airport were widely considered among the "recession-proof" stocks.

 How quickly things can change.